Subscribe now to get my inspiring essays & posters conveniently delivered to your inbox!

 Buy a home that you want to live in all year round.
 Then you are living inside of your investment, while it hopefully increases in value.It’s a double win/win.

 Buying a residential property for investment purposes doesn’t mean that you have to work with long-term tenants.
-If you focus on holiday homes, you will only work with short-term tenants who tend to stay for a couple of weeks on average.
+If you focus on holiday homes, (including gorgeous international real estate) you will only work with short-term tenants who tend to stay for a couple of weeks on average.

 A holiday home gives you fantastic returns as rental costs tend to be high.